 Navigating the difficulties of analyzing ROI of employee benefits

 Analyzing your client’s enrollment season isn’t like analyzing your stock portfolio.
 It’s not just a matter of comparing two numbers as you would with stocks (the price you bought at and the current market price).
 When it comes to your clients’ benefits, there’s both a monetary and a non-monetary ROI, and both warrant evaluation.

 Given this, you may be able to help your clients navigate the difficulties of analyzing ROI with benefits by taking more holistic measures.
-To start, consider these measures that demonstrate value to CFOs:2
+To start, consider these measures that demonstrate value to CFOs:3

 Employee benefits enrollment reports and data to pull for analysis

-But these inanimate reports and data aren’t the only things worth analyzing.
-Employee feedback can be extremely useful as well—especially when it comes to analyzing process management.
+But these inanimate reports and data4 aren’t the only things worth analyzing.
+Employee feedback can be extremely useful as well — especially when it comes to analyzing process management and their user experience.

 Having your client’s employees fill out a survey or a pre-set evaluation form upon their enrollment completion can be a great way for you to glean and analyze interpersonal insights that won’t show up anywhere else.

 After completing this analysis, reviewing your takeaways can help you prioritize what you need to change for the next enrollment season.
 And if a considerable number of employees report a lack of understanding as it pertains to their overall benefits plan, you may want to recommend that your client hold mandatory benefits information sessions before the next enrollment period.

 Regardless of the size and scope of these changes, helping your client make prudent updates at this stage can put you in front of the game – ultimately boosting your enrollment readiness in advance of next year’s season.

 1 Calm Business.
 "2023 workplace mental health trends report: the future of work."
 Accessed 6.07.23.